What type of public speaker or presenter are you really?

 – Relaxing a little and having some fun

 Moving from a pure data mindset, to a hearts and minds style of presenting could be very helpful to the Analyst.

 The Facilitator also has a great deal to offer when gracing the public speaking platform:

 Facilitators have a gift of tuning into the way people feel.

 That helps them to adapt and adjust their presentation as needed.
 Their only interest is in building relationships.
 They are natural rapport builders and people generally appreciate their charm and attention.

 If you have an affinity with the Facilitator and are open to some coaching you may wish to consider:

-As presenting is all about people the Facilitator is already in a very strong position to excel as an exceptional presenter.
+Public speaking and presenting is all about people.
+As a result, the Facilitator is already in a very strong position to excel as an exceptional presenter.

 Last but by no means least we have the Motivator:

 – Stimulating to listen to and be around